tonioriol/scroblebler/README.md

 ./scripts/build.sh <version>
 ```

-This automatically builds the framework and packages everything.

 ## Credits

 This project is a fork of the original [Audioscrobbler](https://github.com/heyvito/audioscrobbler) by Victor Gama, with additional features.

-Media playback detection is powered by [mediaremote-adapter](https://github.com/ungive/mediaremote-adapter) by Jonas van den Berg, which enables access to the MediaRemote framework on macOS 15.4+.
+Media playback control and detection uses [mediaremote-adapter](https://github.com/ejbills/mediaremote-adapter) by ejbills (forked from ungive's original work), which provides a Swift interface to macOS's private MediaRemote framework.

 ## Oh no, you pushed your token and secret!